ARTenshi/robovision_ros2/robovision_4/README.md

 ```

-So, we can see that our topic is a *sensor_msgs/Image* data and that the *Publisher* correspond to the name we gave it when we started the node a few lines above `ros::init(argc, argv, "image_publisher");`.
+So, we can see that our topic is a *sensor_msgs/Image* data and that the *Publisher* corresponds to the name we gave it when we started the node a few lines above `ros::init(argc, argv, "image_publisher");`.
 However, we don't have any *Subscriber* yet.
 Let's solve it in Section 1.3.

 ## 1.1.3 Homework 1.1

 * Add a new publisher in your code that publishes a scaled version by half of the original image.

-To give you an idea on how ROS works, we will help you to solve this task this time, but you are expected to solve it all by yourself.
+To give you an idea of how ROS works, we will help you to solve this task this time, but you are expected to solve it all by yourself.

 Do you remember our ROS handler?
 We need one handler per topic, so let's add a new one (don't forget to give a different and unique name to each topic, in this case, we named it `camera/image_2`):